-Pretend you fell into a deep, dark hole.
-All hope seems lost.
-You can't climb out; the walls are too steep.
-Suddenly someone throws a rope down to you and shouts, "Grab on!"
+Pretend you have fallen into a deep, dark hole.
+All hope seems lost because you can't climb out the vertical walls.
+Suddenly, someone throws a rope down to you and shouts, "Grab on!"
 You grab the rope and your hero pulls you to safety.
-You don't climb the rope.
+The rescuer did all the work.
+You didn't climb the rope.
 You didn't toss the rope up to your rescuer.
-The rescuer did all the work.
-He has now "drawn" you to safety.
+He has "drawn" you to safety.